 This is the first baccalaureate in paralegal studies offered at any public college in New York State.
 The trend in the paralegal profession is that employers are requiring higher levels of education.
 Larger law firms and corporate law departments in New York require applicants with a baccalaureate degree.
-The upper-level baccalaureate courses in paralegal studies introduce students to more specialized areas of law and increase communication and computer skills.
+The upperlevel baccalaureate courses in paralegal studies introduce students to more specialized areas of law and increase communication and computer skills.
 The minimum educational requirement for law school is a baccalaureate degree; our degree meets that requirement, with the added advantage of familiarity with law and legal research prior to entering law school.

-Graduates with a baccalaureate degree are working in higher-level jobs in government and prestigious law firms.
+Graduates with a baccalaureate degree are working in higherlevel jobs in government and prestigious law firms or go on to enroll in post-graduate studies such as law school, graduate school or social work.